Monyck/aws-tools/README.md

 aws-tools
 =========
-# AWS Missing Tools
+# AWS Tools
-AWS Missing Tools is a suite of tools that extends Amazon's provided command line tools.
+AWS Tools is a suite of tools that extends Amazon's provided command line tools.
 The tools are described below:

 ## aws-ephemeral-swap
 use ephemeral disk as swap space, automatically